-Creating SEO Friendly Search Results URLs
+Creating SEO friendly search results URLs

 When you run a property search on a WordPress website using Property Hive the URL’s currently look something like so: